The 8 Caldicott Principles Explained

 Caldicott Principles

-What are the Caldicott Principles?
+What Are the Caldicott Principles?

 Organisations and those working within them must be able to determine when sharing confidential patient information could breach data protection laws.